Ely, Cambridgeshire: Museums and attractions

 The city of Ely has several visitor attractions, including the Stained Glass Museum, the only museum dedicated to stained glass in the UK.
 The Stained Glass Museum is located inside Ely Cathedral and has a collection of stained glass from the 13th century to the present day.
 Ely Museum, housed in the old city gaol, is a local history museum which tells the story of Ely and the surrounding Fens from pre-historic times to the present day.
 Oliver Cromwell's House is the former family home of Oliver Cromwell, and houses an exhibition about Cromwell and the English Civil War.

+Visual arts

+Ely is home to a many artists who open their studios for visitors during Cambridge Open Studios.
+The Old Fire Engine House has a Gallery showing a range of contemporary artwork including work by local artists.
+In 2025 local artist Amy Wormald created a new piece of public art in Ely in the form of a vibrant mural adjacent to Newnham Street Car Park.

+Sadly the Babylon Art Gallery, formally ADeC (Arts Development in East Cambridgeshire) closed down in 2025.